Multiplaying (Rules and Policies)

 the kill and collect the treasure).

-- Using one alt to perform an action that another alt cannot do is not
+Using one alt to perform an action that another alt cannot do

 - You may not have more than one character in the same guild or clan.